 It might seem a bit of a waste to take a step back from your business… you know it better than anyone, right?
 But as true as that might be, you’ll seriously devalue your business if the day-to-day operation is dependent on you.
 Guaranteed.

-How can you leave if everything has to go to you to operate?
+If everything has to go to you to operate, how can you leave?
 Is there anything really to buy or transfer? read more…

 What would someone do if they had a blank check and owned your company?